iamyu/PoC-FlashGrid/FAQ.md

         GRID       Good    AllNodes  NORMAL  10240     9496     0             0          No      Enabled    3/3
         --------------------------------------------------------------------------------------------------------

-**IO Stress Test**

-    Q: what is the IO Stack difference w/o ReadLocal?
+    Q: What is the IO Stack difference w/o ReadLocal?
-    A:
+    A: Have not get answer from Flashgrid.

     Q: Max number of Data disk changes alone with the VM size? any best practise/suggest about the disk group?
-    A:
+    A: when scale up/down the DB node, ensure the small VM size support the same number of disks.
+FlashGrid does not cover this.

     Q: VM Shutdown process/sequence?
-    A: link "https://kb.flashgrid.io/maintenance" does not work.
+    A: follow FlashGrid's online guide to reboot a node or turn off the cluster: https://kb.flashgrid.io/maintenance/maintenance-azure

-    Q: How to rename DiskGroup DATA -> P30?
+    Q: How to rename DiskGroup name?
-    A:
+    A: FlashGrid does not provide this option after deployment.

     Q: Do I have to distrubute the storage to node equally?
 Can i add 1 disk on node 1 and two disk on Node 2 for one DG?
-    A:
+    A: Yes, it is the requirement for ASM. keep the disk layout same on both node.

     Q: Can I use disk size ovre 4T Premium SSD? disk size over 4TB does not support ReadOnly/ReadWrite Cache.
-    A:

-    Q: does is matter for "The number of quorum disks is fewer than the recommended minimum of 1 for this disk group configuration"?
-    A: as the main task is to test IO performance. only two disks are added to the DiskGroup. the group state is Good now. after cluster reboot.

-    Q: what is the suggested process for creating DB on P30, P60 and P80 DG for IO Stress Test? situaitons like:

-        - AU size recommend for differnent DG due to disk size?
-        - sperate data file and REDO log to different DG
-        - do i need to manaually config SPA and PGA everytime when scaling?
-    A:
+    A: It is not supported/suggested to use NONE cache disk.
+Tested with P60 & P80, it does work.

-    Q: Shall we enable SWAP disk. when creating DB, this is warning for SWAP space is too small. by default Azure VM does not create SWAP on Temp disk.
+    Q: Shall we enable SWAP disk. when creating DB, there is warning for SWAP space is too small. by default Azure VM does not create SWAP on Temp disk.
-    A:
+    A: Does not matter.
+I ignore the warning and continue.